microsoft/service-fabric-yarp/README.md

   to Kestrel.
 - List every certificate SFYarp needs (SSL cert plus any cluster or application-secret certs) in `observedCertificates`.
-- On classic SFRP, add `provisionAfterExtensions` on the SF node extension so it runs after the KV extension.
-On SFMC, use `setupOrder: ["BeforeSFRuntime"]` on the KV extension itself as shown above.
+- On SFMC, set both `provisionAfterExtensions: ["SfmcSetupVmExt"]` and `setupOrder: ["BeforeSFRuntime"]` on the KV extension itself as shown above.
+On classic SFRP, add `provisionAfterExtensions` on the SF node extension so it runs after the KV extension.

 **Verify certificates on each node (either option).** After deployment, run this on any ingress node to confirm the certificates